wenjietseng/wjt-website-archived/projects.md

                 </div>
             </td>
             <td width="850px" valigh="middle" >
             <i>Fisherman's Delights</i> is a VR art exhibition inspired by the Jin Ming Pool in Northen Song capital Kaifeng.
-We implemented a fishing rod to provide haptic feedback for this VR experience.</td>
+We implement a fishing experience bringing user back to the ancient Northen Song as a fisherman.
+When fish are caught by the hook, the device will give a visual and haptic response.</td>
         <tr>
         </tr>
     </tbody>